yousefelassal/quote-cron/README.md

 > Don't be dismayed by good-byes.
 A farewell is necessary before you can meet again.
 And meeting again, after moments or lifetimes, is certain for those who are friends.

 > Nothing could be worse than the fear that one had given up too soon and left one unexpended effort that might have saved the world.

+> To wear your heart on your sleeve isn't a very good plan; you should wear it inside, where it functions best.